smartcommunitylab/dh-migration/README.md

 # STEP 2: CONFIGURE YOUR PREFERENCES
-You can modify the file dh-migration/values.yaml to your own needs.
+You can modify the file tnlab/values.yaml to your own needs.
-You will notice that usernames and passwords for the components of this package are all called dhmigrationuser and dhmigrationpassword (except from postgres, see the comment in the file) as default, but you can change them to whatever you prefer.
+While you can configure usernames, most of the passwords are randomly generated.
+You can obtain the desired credentials by checking the corresponding secrets.

 # STEP 3: ADDING INGRESS ROUTES
 First, check your IP on minikube by typing: